Principal series representations of Iwahori-Hecke algebras for Kac-Moody groups over local fields: Introduction

-Let $G$ be a split reductive group over a non-Archimedean local field $\KC$.
-To each open compact subgroup $K$ of $G$ is associated a Hecke algebra $\HC_K$.
+To each open compact subgroup $K$ of $G$ is associated the Hecke algebra $\HC_K$.
+This is the algebra of functions from $G$ to $\C$ which have compact support and are $K$-bi-invariant.
 There exists a strong link between the smooth representations of $G$ and the representations of the Hecke algebras of $G$.
-Let $I$ be the Iwahori subgroup of $G$.
-Then the Hecke algebra $\HC_\C$ associated with $I$ is called the Iwahori-Hecke algebra of $G$ and plays an important role in the representation theory of $G$.
-Its representations have been extensively studied.
-Let $Y$ be the cocharacter lattice of $G$ and $W^v$ be the vectorial (i.e finite) Weyl group of $G$.
-Then by the Bernstein-Lusztig relations, $\HC_\C$ admits a basis $(Z^\lambda H_w)_{\lambda\in Y, w\in W^v}$ such that $\bigoplus_{\lambda\in Y}\C Z^\lambda$ is a subalgebra of $\HC_\C$ isomorphic to the group algebra $\C[Y]$ of $Y$.
-We identify $\bigoplus_{\lambda\in Y}\C Z^\lambda$ and $\C[Y]$.
-Let $\tau\in T_\C=\mathrm{Hom}(Y,\C^*)$.
-Then $\tau$ induces a representation $\tau:\C[Y]\rightarrow \C$.
-Inducing $\tau$ to $\HC_\C$, one gets a representation $I_\tau$ of $\HC_\C$.
-These representations were introduced by Matsumoto in \cite{matsumoto77Analyse} and are called \textbf{principal series representations}.
-We refer to \cite[Section 3.2]{solleveld2009periodic} for a survey on this subject.
+Let $K_I$ be the Iwahori subgroup of $G$.
+Then the Hecke algebra $\HC_\C$ associated with $K_I$ is called the Iwahori-Hecke algebra of $G$ and plays an important role in the representation theory of $G$.